-Thinking about upgrading your Telecaster bridge pickup?
+Thinking about your next Telecaster bridge pickup upgrade?
 Here are a few things to consider.

 Should I install a noiseless bridge pickup?